9brada6/tabs-with-posts/development.md

 - ➕ Add filters for all things.
 - ➕ Add a way to invert category icons?
 - ➕ Add a way to "Only Include/Exclude specific posts" to also including all the post children with a checkbox option.
+- ➕ Add a preview query posts in the backend.
+If we add a query preview in the backend, add a warning that will say that sticky posts are not included here.

 ## Read Before Development